ArundhatiApte/TorControls.js/README.md

 ### Installation

 Download repo.
-Cd to project folder, then execute script createPackage.sh.
+Goto to project/buildingNpmPackage folder, then execute script createPackage.sh.
 There will be file TorControls.package.tar.gz.
 In directory of your project install module by package manager:
 `npm install path/to/TorControls.package.tar.gz`.